Teacher helping elementary students with a classroom activity to build emotional regulation and coping skills.

 Regular check-ins give students space to express themselves before they reach a breaking point — and they show that emotional awareness is valued in your classroom.

-6️⃣ Reinforce Positive Behavior
+6️⃣ How to Reinforce Positive Behavior to Build Emotional Regulation

 When students make even small steps toward regulating emotions, acknowledge it!